pressmind/web-core-skeleton-basic/README.md

 # pressmind® web-core Basic Skeleton Web-Application

-## This is  simple skeleton web application using the pressmind SDK intended to give a starting point for creating web applications using the Pressmind PIM-System
+## This is a simple skeleton web application using the pressmind SDK intended to give you a starting point for creating web applications using the pressmind® PIM-System

 ##  System Requirements
 * PHP 7.*